bootique-examples/bootique-cayenne-examples/README.md

 To listen on events use Cayenne [Lifecycle Events](https://cayenne.apache.org/docs/4.0/cayenne-guide/lifecycle-events.html).

-Example provide post persist listener (see logs):
+The example provides post persist listener (see logs):

     NEW ARTICLE {<ObjectId:Article, id=3>; committed; [domain=>{<ObjectId:Domain, id=2>}; publishedOn=>Fri May 19 15:33:34 MSK 2017; title=>LinkRest Presentation; body=>Here is how to use LinkRest; tags=>(..)]}